MetaMask/metamask-design-system/packages/design-system-react-native/src/components/Text/README.md

 # Text

-The `Text` component is a customizable text component for React Native applications, leveraging `twrnc` for styling.
+The `Text` component is a customizable text component for React Native applications, leveraging Tailwind CSS for styling.
 It allows you to display text with various typography variants, colors, font weights, and styles.

 ## Props